Updated on June 25, 2025 by Angelika

 From an administrative point of view, HafenCity also includes the historic Speicherstadt, another highlight of Hamburg and together with the Kontorhausviertel and Chilehaus UNESCO World Heritage Site since 2015.
 The red brick buildings built into the water between Baumwall and Oberhafen form the largest warehouse ensemble in the world.
 In addition to offices, apartments and stores, the former warehouses from the 19th century now house some of Hamburg's most popular attractions, such as the Miniature Wonderland and Hamburg Dungeon

 Legendary is the Hamburg Kiez, the Reeperbahn including its side streets in the St. Pauli district.
 At the site of the famous Star Club, however, only a memorial plaque commemorates the performances of the Beatles in the early 1960s.
-On the Kiez, there are not only the establishments typical of red-light districts, but also the Wax Museum Panopticon, as well as musical and theater stages, such as the Operetta House (Operettenhaus), the St. Pauli Theater and Schmidt's Tivoli.
+On the Kiez, there are not only the establishments typical of red-light districts, but also the Wax Museum Panopticon, as well as musical and theater stages, such as the Operetta House (Operettenhaus), St. Pauli Theater and Schmidt's Tivoli.

 Hamburg is the best republic.